Without a strategy

-Your website is lonely.
-Few visitors, and fewer leads.
-It relies on people already interested in your business, and the odd lucky Google search or referral.
+Your website is likely to be lonely, with few visitors and fewer leads.
+You are relying on people specifically interested in your business, and the odd lucky search or referral.

-People can find you, if they are looking, but your site is not going to find them.
+People might be able to find you, if they try, but your site is not going to find them.

 You need to reach out.

 Facebook.
 Twitter.
 YouTube.
 SnapChat.
 Tumblr.
 Medium.
 LinkedIn.
 Instagram.
 These services are a seamless part of people’s lives.
-Most devices display a prominent app for one of more of these: but how many contain a shortcut to your website?
+Search is still more important, and the way you shape your online presence determines your visibility.

-So you need to go to where the people are.
-Show them how amazing your service, your cause, your idea is, on their own turf and terms.
+You need to go to where the people are.
+Show them how amazing your service, your cause, your idea is, on their own turf and terms, and offer them value.

-This process is called social strategy, and it can make your website feel useful once more.
+This process is called a search and social strategy, and it can make your website truly serve your organisation.

 Who am I?